skrysm/hdvp/README.md

 This way was not chosen because of the following difficulties:

 * The HDVP server provides both the verification code as well as the binary data to transfer.
 If the verification code was secret, special measures would need to be taken to make sure that an attacker couldn't access the verification code.
 * Encryption alone doesn't guarantee the integrity of the data.
-Thus, a hash would need to be incorporated into the binary data.
-And then we would need to make sure that we could detect changes by an attacker - and that an attack is still sufficiently difficult.
-The author finds that understanding the security properties of an encryption algorithm is a lot harder than understanding the security properties of a hash algorithm.
-Because of this (and because secrecy was never the goal for HDVP), the author was not comfortable with using encryption (over hashing).
+Thus, some kind of hash would need to be integrated into the encrypted data anyways.

 ### Definition: Attacking HDVP

 The security design of HDVP assumes that an attacker can manipulate *any* communication between the HDVP server and the HDVP client.
 It also assumes that all information required to calculate a verification code is known to the attacker.

-*Note:* It is assumed that the attacker can *only* manipulate the communication between the HDVP server and the HDVP client; i.e. that they can *neither* manipulate the communication between server and user nor between client and user.
+*Note:* It is assumed that the attacker can *only* manipulate the communication between the HDVP server and the HDVP client; i.e. they can *neither* manipulate the communication between server and user (i.e. change the verification code displayed to the user) nor between client and user (i.e. change the verification code the user enters on the client side).

 A successful attack against HDVP is called **breaking the verification code**.
 In this case, the attacker successfully modifies the binary data in such a way that it generates the same verification code as the original data (this is called a [Preimage attack](https://en.wikipedia.org/wiki/Preimage_attack)).
-Additionally, the attack is considered successful *only* if the attacker managed to find *meaningful* binary data that generate the same verification code as the original data.
+Additionally, the attack is considered successful *only* if the attacker managed to find *meaningful* binary data that generates the same verification code as the original data.
 Finding just some random *meaningless* data that matches the verification code is *not* considered a successful attack (because the attacker would not gain anything from this attack).

 ### Verification Code Design Step 1: Selecting the Hash Algorithm